Skip to content

 git add package-lock.json

-git commit -m "chore: update lockfile"
+git commit -s -m "chore: update lockfile"

 Integration test fails on api-service with ModuleNotFoundError